santiago-mooser/nextcloud_docker-ce/README.md

 This repo sets up a [NextCloud](https://github.com/linuxserver/docker-nextcloud) instance automatically with [DDClient](https://github.com/linuxserver/docker-ddclient) (for DDNS), [Let's Encrypt nginx](https://github.com/linuxserver/docker-letsencrypt/blob/master/README.md) (with auto-renewing certs) and [MariaDB containers](https://github.com/linuxserver/docker-letsencrypt/blob/master/README.md).

 All of the containers used are from [linuxserver.io](linuxserver.io).
-Credits go to them.
+Credits go to them, Let's Encrypt, nginx, Nextcloud, DDClient and the MAriaDB Organisation.

 ## Setup